gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 thinking about how much time she had spent practicing the piercing sound that Aft used, and how little attention the two clouds paid her when she made it.

 Private Thokmay wrinkled his nose.
-"I still think they smell like wet goofs."
+"I still think they smell like wet camels."

 Noxy bit back a sharp retort.
-They didn't smell anything *like* goofs, not really, and if he---
+They didn't smell anything *like* camels, not really, and if he---

 *Twinge.* "Ouch," she muttered involuntarily, putting her hand on the back of